Photo courtesy of Mary Lide Parker

 As a scientist living in the information age, it is both my responsibility and my pleasure to share a rich and ever growing wealth of scientific knowledge with the general public.
 As an evolutionary biologist, it has become my mission to help others understand the sometimes overwhelmingly complex process of evolution.
 In order to accomplish this, I have teamed up with a colleague of mine and developed a suite of lesson plans to aid current educators in teaching the topic of evolution.
 In addition, I have taught these subjects directly in the classroom and am always looking for more opportunities to do so.
 Check out a few example lesson plans we have designed below, and if you are an educator interested in using one of my lesson plans, give me a shout and I'll give you all of the necessary info and files.
 If you would rather have me come give the lesson in person, or give a guest lecture, please feel free to send me an email and we can set something up!
 If you have any other ideas in mind, I am always open to suggestions!

-Optima is a quick and easy card game to teach concepts of adaptive evolution as well as colonization and extinction dynamics.
-Students play as a newly arrived species in an oceanic archipelago.
+Optima is a quick and easy card game to teach concepts of adaptive evolution as well as colonization and extinction dynamics on islands.
+Students play as a new colonist species in an oceanic archipelago.
 In order to "win", a species must be able to disperse to islands across the archipelago and adapt to the local conditions there before going extinct!
 Typical play time is roughly 30 minutes, leaving 10 minutes for setup and 10 minutes to breakdown and discuss the concepts the students were introduced to (i.e. mutation, adaptation, colonization, and extinction).

 Starburst evolution is a quick activity designed to differentiate adaptive and non-adaptive evolution.
 All you need is a big bag of starbursts and some paper bags!
 For non-adaptive evolution, students break into groups of 5.
 Each group has a paper bag with 10 random starbursts in it.
 They start by pouring the starbursts out and determining the frequency of the different starburst colors.
 The starbursts are then placed back in the bag and each student draws one at random, therefore removing those starbursts from the population.
 The 5 remaining starbursts are doubled back up to 10 according to their color (a red is added for each red, a yellow is added for each yellow, etc.).
 The students record the frequency of each color, and the exercise is repeated until either there is only one color remaining or until a time limit is reached by the instructor.
 Students can then plot how the starburst color frequencies changed in the population over time due to random sampling.
 This is analogous to genetic drift!